heremaps/xyz-documentation/docs/cli/add-on.md

 # HERE CLI Add-on

-In this section we give you a quick overview of the most commonly used advanced commands to interact with XYZ Spaces from the HERE CLI.
+In this section we give you a quick overview of the advanced commands to use Data Hub Add-on features with Data Hub Spaces from the HERE CLI.

-## 1. Schema Definition:
+## Schema Definition:

 A schema validation json file can be configured for a space.
 The schema definition can be in the form of a web address or a local schema json file.
 Features that do not match this schema will not be uploaded.
 User can use local filepath / hyper link to set or view the schema defination.